 This longlist view selects all single and common cause vulnerabilities above a chosen level.
-This can serve as a good first attempt at the longlist in Stage 4 (see section 6.1).
+This can serve as a good first attempt at the longlist in Stage 4.
 Often, the list of all High vulnerabilities together with all Unknown and Ambiguous vulnerabilities can be used as the longlist.